deepflowio/deepflow/server/agent_config/README.md

 Whether to synchronize the clock to the deepflow-server, this behavior will not change the time of the deepflow-agent running environment.

+Notice: Before enabling NTP, the controller needs to first start the NTP service.
+The agent will only continue to work after the time synchronization is complete.

 ### Maximum Drift {#global.ntp.max_drift}

 **Tags**: